MaoMao-Corp/MaoMao-dict/README.md

 - **Customizable ASF** - Personalize the information recieved
 - **Language Invariant** - Support for ALL language pairs
 - **Local Storage** - Keep your settings and history synced

+## 🚧 Warning 🚧
+We now prioritize privacy, transparency and user empowerment.
+To reflect this shift in mindset, our project has evolved into a local dictionary that is both free of charge and free-as-in-freedom.

+Previously, we relied on OpenAI's API to provide the definitions.
+We now use a local language model that preserves privacy and gives full control to the user.

+Due to this, many of the parts that previously worked, now are in maintainment

 ## Showcase
 ![](./showcase/schema.png)